wondering-packet/learning-vault/Git/Exercises/E004 - Squashing with Interactive Rebase.md

 # save the file, this will then open text editor again
 # where you will type in the commit message for the 1st picked commit:
 ----text-editor----
+# by default you will see old commit messages - you can delete them
-# type in a meanigful message for commit 1
+# then type in a meanigful message for commit 1
 # Note: this is for 099e0d6 & 48f3f22 squashed into e089b0f
 ----text-editor----
 # save the above file, this will then open the editon again
 # where you will type the commit message for the 2nd picked commit:
 ----text-editor----
+# by default you will see old commit messages - you can delete them
-# type in a meanigful message for commit 2
+# then type in a meanigful message for commit 2
 # Note: this is for 1cb585c squashed into 7c7c005
 ----text-editor----
 # rebase confirmation message